incredibleLeitman/PhysicsGame/README.md

 **- Galilean Relativity**

-*Working moving platforms in which your normal physics, gravity, drag apply from your typical frame of reference into your new frame and you correctly inherit the velocity of your parent with physics (not through trying to use parenting or moving by transform)*

 ``Plattform.gs`` moves (defined by it’s mode) at a constant velocity.
 If Player.gd touches the top surface (one way collision) the current platform velocity is set as ground_velocity with ``_set_floor_velocity`` which is used as target for the drag lerp.
 The ground which the player stands on is constantly monitored to determine velocity changes of the plattform as well as falling/jumping off.

 **- Centrifugal/Coriolis correction TBD**